solmonteiro/solmonteiro/README.md

 ## 👋 Hi Devs!
-Welcome to my Github profile.
+Welcome to my profile.
 #### My name is Sol e Mares and here you'll find my recent projects and know about my hard skills!
 #### I love develop and I'm always working in something.
 Nowadays I'm looking for an opportunity in Android Development Area.